gnikyt/gnikyt.github.io/posts/2025-04-10-handling-shopify-api-limits-goroutines.md

 	"time"
 )

+var AquireBuffer = 200 * time.Millisecond // Buffer of time to wait before attempting to re-aquire a spot.

 // Regulator is responsible regulating when to pause and resume processing of Goroutines.
 // Points remaining, point thresholds, and point refill rates are taken into
 // consideration.
 If remaining points go below the threshold, a pause is initiated